 Esther Crawford, Government Publications Department Head , Discussed the Rice University Fondren Library Patent Depository Library

 services and other programs for inventors.
 (2/14/07)

 with the law firm of Patout & Shaw, PLLC www.patoutshaw.com

 John discussed great steps that may be taken to protect the secret or invention.

 Brian Carpenter of Texas A&M Library demonstrated how to do an on-line patent search using their new "Tip2" (Texas Intellectual Property Partnership)

 Intellectual Property Attorney specializing in litigation discussed "Patent Infringement Litigation""Patent Infringement Litigation", "Patent Claims", and "Designing Around".
 (5/14/08)

 How you can receive up to 40 hours of free technical assistance

-(the Space Alliance Technology Outreach Program.
-This is an excellent resource and has helped many of our members and other inventors solve technical problems.(3/09/16)
+(the Space Alliance Technology Outreach Program).
+This is an excellent FREE resource and has helped many of our

 of U of H Small Business Development Center (UH SBDC)